gigatskhondia/finite_elements_and_engineering/README.md

- # Finite elements and engineering solutions to the problems in some classical textbooks
+ # Finite elements and engineering solutions

 In this repo you can find my solutions to the problems of some old-school hard-core textbooks in finite element methods and engineering (implemented in Python).